 DShop

 Located inside the Disseny Hub, this design store sells the kind of gifts you take photos of.
-Found Cam cool futbolin hooks and the patio a cool water picture.
+Found Cam some cool futbolin hooks and a great water pitcher too.

 Website